AI Agent Index

 Pros

-• Specialized mode architecture produces more focused results than general-purpose AI: Code, Architect, and Debug modes each have tailored prompts, tool permissions, and context strategies, reducing the generic output quality gap that single-mode chat interfaces produce on specific workflow types.
+• Specialized mode architecture produces more focused results than general-purpose AI, because Code, Architect and Debug modes each carry tailored prompts, tool permissions and context strategies rather than a single general chat.

 Limitations

-• No commercial support, SLA, or compliance certifications: community support depended on GitHub Issues and Discord, and with the original team no longer active on the project, support for new issues is limited to community forks and the existing VS Code extension documentation.
+• No commercial support, SLA or compliance certifications.
+Community support ran through GitHub Issues and Discord, and with the original team no longer active, help for new issues comes only from community forks and the existing documentation.

 Kilo Code